 - Don’t underestimate driving times, and calculate time based on average speed of 60km/h.
 This is especially important with limited daylight and often over-optimistic GPS systems.

 1. Kjerag Boulder in the Winter

-The first place on your hit-list doing the Discovery route this way around will be Kjerag boulder.
+The first place on your hit-list doing the Discovery Route this way around will be Kjerag boulder.
 This curious boulder was lodged in this rock face around 50,000 years ago.
 As the last ice age ended and the climate warmed, this rock was jammed between these cliff faces as the glaciers melted.
 This is a truly peculiar feature and provides a glimpse into the region’s geological history.
 Here’s how to do it:

-- If you opt for our Kjerag boulder trip, you’ll be collected at Stavanger airport before being transferred across to the Stavanger ferry port.
+- Head to Stavanger airport before and then across to the Stavanger ferry port.

-- You’ll then cruise the Lysefjord by ferry.
+- Cruise the Lysefjord by ferry.
 This is one of the most famous fjords in the Stavanger and Ryfylke region.

 - Buckle up, layer up, and enjoy this ferry ride as this stretch of water will provide unprecedented views of your targets, and the fjords in winter.
 You’ll spot the Kjerag boulder before ascending and gaining a totally different perspective of this mysterious phenomena.

 - When you land on the bank of the fjord, you’ll embark on an 8-kilometre hike up to 825 metres above sea-level, zig-zagging up 26 hairpin turns from the Lysebotn village up to the Sirdal mountains, before staying at the sensational Kjerag base-camp.
 This section of hiking cannot be done in summer as the road is usually open.